Kelthic/exwos-mod-manager/README.md

 1. Click **Browse** and select `Spider-Man Web of Shadows.exe`, or paste the path directly into the field
 2. Click **Apply** — the status pill in the top-right corner will turn green and show **Game found**

-The path is saved automatically and remembered on every subsequent launch.
+The path is saved automatically and remembered on every mod manager launch.

 ### Installing a mod